Pittsburgh Steelers vs. Denver Broncos NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Pittsburgh and its opponents have combined for 40 points -- this matchup's point total -- just two times this season.
+- Pittsburgh and its opponents have combined for 39.5 points -- this matchup's over/under -- only twice this season.

-- The 35.6 combined points per game that these two squads have allowed this season are 4.4 fewer than the 40 over/under in this contest.

-- The Steelers and their opponents have scored an average of 45.5 points per game in 2020, 5.5 more than Sunday's total.

-- The 40-point total for this game is 3.1 points below the 43.1 points per game average total in Broncos games this season.
+- The 43.1 PPG average total in Broncos games this season is 3.6 points more than this game's over/under.

 Steelers stats and trends